 Luckily, when we study the original teaching, there is no mention of mystical circles.
-The Sanskrit word appears quite often in the Rigveda and it means a circle or a cycle, and does not refer to the psychic centers in the body.
+The Sanskrit word appears quite often in the Ṛigveda and it means a circle or a cycle, and does not refer to the psychic centers in the body.
 We find in their place, three places of special importance in the body, the navel or womb, the heart, and the top of the head.
-Remember, Grandfather separates into heaven and earth and they are within us for a place to be with Grandfather.
-The Goddess of the Earth is in the belly and is connected to the God of Heaven at the top of the head by a channel, and the teaching is to bring both together as one.
+Remember, Grandfather separates into heaven and earth and they are within us.
+The Goddess of the Earth is in the womb and connected to the God of Heaven by a channel, and the teaching is to bring both together as one.

-The human body in the Rigveda is called a nonentity, a person is a mover, a goer, a descendant, and the ego, the “I” is the entity that inhabits the body.
-I say the body is me, or mine since I claim it as my own and is my most precious possession, although really, the “I” has very little control over it.
-In the translations of Wilson and Griffith, the body is called a chariot and it is like that.
-If you plan on walking from point A to point B, the chariot will take you there.
+The human body in the Ṛigveda is a nonentity, a person is a mover, a goer, a descendant, and the ego is the entity that inhabits the body.
+Interestingly, the ego, the “I” is also a nonentity, but is deluded into thinking it is an entity and a master of the body.
+We say the body is ours, we claim it for our self, a most precious possession, yet we have very little control over it.
+If we were the master of the body we would never be sick and would always experience happiness, but the body is non-self.
+In the translations of Wilson and Griffith, the body is a chariot and it is like that.
+If you plan to walk from point A to point B, the chariot will take you there.
 During the trip, you will find that you have lots of free time to look about and think about the three times of past, present or future.

-The body may be the most precious, but you will find that you have very little control over it.
-If you did, you would never be sick or feel bad, but the body is non-self.
-The body is maintained with nourishment, food, water, and the breath of Brahma.
-Interestingly, the air around us is called “that which is alive” in the Rigveda, and to bring it into the non-entity to bring it to life.
-All of the critical activity for keeping the body alive is carried on without a person’s knowledge and the wind is crucial for every activity.
-Everything that moves, moves because of the wind.
+The body may be the most precious, but it is non-self.
+The nourishment of food, water, and the Breath of God maintain the body.
+In the Veda, the air around us is called “that which is alive” so bring it into the non-entity to bring it to life.
+Most people are ignorant of the critical activity keeping the body alive.
+Such activity carries on without a person’s knowledge and the air is crucial for every activity.
+Everything moves because of the wind.
 All of the important activities of keeping the body alive are automatic, so people can be engaged in whatever, but the teaching is to give back for the gift of life.